borchero/terraform-plan-comment/README.md

 # terraform-plan-comment

-GitHub Action to post the output of `terraform plan` to a PR comment.
+GitHub Action to post the output of `terraform plan` to a pull request comment.

 ## Features